bdbfox/splunkgrafanaoverview/README.md

 ### Log Format

 * Logs are formatted as space separated key value pairs.
 By doing it in that format, you get automatic field separation when you format your logs in that way.
-* Data in logs that includes spaces or special characters should be wrapped in quotes, ie. request paths
+* Data in logs that includes spaces or special characters should be wrapped in quotes, ie. request paths.
-* Data that you'd like to be treated as numeric (to be able to do ranges queries for) should not be wrapped in a quote
+* Data that you'd like to be treated as numeric (to be able to do ranges queries for) should not be wrapped in a quote.

 ---

 ### Important (Automatic) fields

-* attrs.SERVICE_NAME - the name of the service
+* `attrs.SERVICE_NAME` - the name of the service
-* attrs.SERVICE_VERSION - the version of the service, ie. v1, v2, etc...
+* `attrs.SERVICE_VERSION` - the version of the service, ie. v1, v2, etc...
-* rt => Response Time in ms
+* `rt` - Response Time in ms
-* os => Offset from request start in ms
+* `os` - Offset from request start in ms
-* method => The request method, ie. GET, POST, PUT
+* `method` - The request method, ie. GET, POST, PUT
-* dma => The dma that the request came through
+* `dma` - The dma that the request came through
-* handler => The “controller” or action that processed the request
+* `handler` - The “controller” or action that processed the request
-* rid => request id - A unique identifier for every incoming request
+* `rid` - request id - A unique identifier for every incoming request
-* level => The log level, ie. info, warn, error
+* `level` - The log level, ie. info, warn, error
-* path => The request path
+* `path` - The request path
-* sc => Status code. ie 200, 404, 500
+* `sc` - Status code. ie 200, 404, 500
-* t => The ISO8601 timestamp of the log statement
+* `t` - The ISO8601 timestamp of the log statement

 ---